-The Group's related parties include its Key Management Personnel and related entities as described below.
+The Group's related parties include its key management personnel and related entities as described below.

-AASB 124.18(b)(i) AASB 124.18(b)(ii) Unless otherwise stated, none of the transactions incorporate special terms and conditions and no guarantees were given or received.
+AASB 124.17(b)(i)Unless otherwise stated, none of the transactions incorporate special terms and conditions and no guarantees were given or received.
 Outstanding balances are usually settled in cash.